Use Connected Assets to share DAM assets in Experience Manager Sites

 - The users are part of appropriate user groups on each deployment.

 - For Adobe Experience Manager deployment types, one of the supported criteria is met.
 For information about Experience Manager 6.5, see Connected Assets functionality in Experience Manager 6.5 Assets .Sites as a Cloud ServiceExperience Manager 6.5 Sites on AMSExperience Manager 6.5 Sites on-premiseExperience Manager Assets as a Cloud ServiceSupportedSupportedSupportedExperience Manager 6.5 Assets on AMSSupportedSupportedSupportedExperience Manager 6.5 Assets on-premiseNot SupportedNot SupportedNot Supported

 Supported file formats

 Authors can search for images and the following types of documents in Content Finder and use the searched assets in Page Editor.
 Documents can be added to the Download component and images can be added to the Image component.
-Authors can also add the remote assets in any custom AEM component that extends the default Download or Image components.
-The list of supported formats are:
+Authors can also add the remote assets in any custom Experience Manager component that extends the default Download or Image components.
+The supported formats are:

 Users and groups involved

 The various roles that are involved to configure and use the capability and their corresponding user groups are described below.
-Local scope is used for the use case where a web page is created by an author.
+Local scope is used for the use case where an author creates a web page.
 Remote scope is used for the DAM deployment hosting the required assets.
 The Sites author fetches these remote assets.

 User name in walk-through

-Set up AEM, configure integration with the remote Assets deployment.
+Set up Experience Manager and configure integration with the remote Assets deployment.